dd86k/sha3-d/README.md

 compatible with the Phobos Digest API (std.digest).

 Introduced in 2015, SHA-3 is the latest member of the SHA family.
-SHA-3 is already used in production worlwide, including SQLite3 for both internal and download integrity operations.
+SHA-3 is already used in production-ready projects worlwide, including SQLite3 for both internal and download integrity operations.
 For more information about SHA-3, consult NIST FIPS PUB 202.

 This module implementes following hashing algorithms:
 - SHA-3-224